Guidance & Support: Pregnant Again after Abortion

 However, following an abortion, it may take some time until your menstrual cycle returns to normal and your first ovulation happens.
 This is especially true in the case of medical abortions, which tend to throw your hormone levels out of balance.

-False-Positive Pregnancy Test Just After an Abortion?
+False-Positive Pregnancy Test Soon after an Abortion?

 A few weeks after an abortion, the test may show a positive result even though you are not pregnant.